PLUTO: A Public Value Assessment Tool: Discussion

-By connecting the concepts of data solidarity and public value and by translating the associated quantitative assessment results into qualitative insights, PLUTO aims to contribute to a more inclusive digital landscape, addressing the needs of three primary audience groups: project implementers, policymakers \& funders, and the general public.
-PLUTO empowers individuals and organizations engaged in implementing bottom-up data projects (i.e., any projects that are engaged in the collection, storage, transfer, transformation, and/or analysis of data) by providing them with the means to assess and enhance the public value of their initiatives.
-The tool grants project implementers increased agency to evaluate their data practices without requiring extensive expertise, organize and improve their projects based on public value metrics, and make more informed data usage and sharing decisions.
-By democratizing access to evaluative resources, PLUTO enables a broader range of actors to participate meaningfully in the digital ecosystem, fostering a more inclusive environment for innovation and development.
+By connecting the concepts of data solidarity and public value and translating quantitative assessments into qualitative insights, PLUTO aims to contribute to a more inclusive digital landscape that addresses the needs of three main audiences: project implementers, policymakers and funders, and the general public.
+PLUTO supports individuals and organizations engaged in implementing bottom-up data projects (i.e., any projects that are engaged in the collection, storage, transfer, transformation, and/or analysis of data) by providing them with the means to assess and enhance the public value of their initiatives.
+The tool gives project implementers greater agency to evaluate their data practices without requiring extensive expertise, organize and improve their projects based on public value metrics, and make more informed data usage and sharing decisions.
+By democratizing evaluative resources, PLUTO enables a broader range of actors to participate meaningfully in the digital ecosystem.
 Policymakers and funding bodies benefit from PLUTO as an instrument for promoting inclusive practices within influential institutions.
-The tool allows them to assess the public value of data projects objectively, encourage data practices that align with high public value standards, and make informed decisions regarding resource allocation.
-By providing a framework for evaluating projects, PLUTO helps ensure that funding and policy decisions foster a fairer digital landscape, balancing the benefits and risks associated with data projects.
-PLUTO also aims to empower members of the general public to better understand and assess the public value of data projects affecting them, make informed decisions about personal data sharing, such as health information, and participate more actively in discussions and decisions related to the digital ecosystem.
-This broader engagement fosters a more inclusive digital environment where the public's voice is heard and considered in data-related decisions.
+The tool allows them to assess the public value of data projects, encourage data practices that align with high public value standards, and make informed decisions regarding resource allocation.
+By providing a framework for evaluating projects, PLUTO helps ensure that funding and policy decisions foster a fairer digital landscape, balancing the benefits and risks of data projects.
+Finally, PLUTO aims to empower members of the general public to better understand and assess the public value of data projects that affect them, make informed decisions about personal data sharing (e.g., health data), and participate more actively in discussions and decisions related to the digital ecosystem.
+This broader engagement amplifies the public’s voice in data-related decisions and fosters a more inclusive digital environment.